Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

+We briefly recall some facts about compatibility.
 Two $(\cala,\calp)$-trees $T$ and $T'$ are \emph{compatible} if there exists an $(\cala,\calp)$-tree $U$ such that both $T$ and $T'$ are obtained from $U$ by collapsing some orbits of edges.
 By~\cite[Proposition~A.26]{guirardellevitt2017jsj}, there exists a unique such minimal tree $U$ which refines $T$ and $T'$.
 The tree $U$ satisfies the following properties: a subgroup $H$ of $G$ stabilises a point in $U$ if and only if $H$ stabilises a point in both $T$ and $T'$.
 Moreover, for every edge $e \in EU$, the image of $e$ in either $T$ or $T'$ is not reduced to a point.